 - Corporate Act: modeled after Delaware Company Act

-There are some key reasons why many entrepreneurs and investors around the world flocking to Nevis to form their companies:
+There are some key reasons why many entrepreneurs and investors around the world flock to Nevis to form their companies:

 High level of corporate privacy.
 The anonymity of Nevis companies is maintained.
-The Guardian News talked about Nevis as “the world’s most secretive offshore haven” in an article published in 2018.
-The companies registered in the island can keep the information of company’s owners or members confidential.
+The Guardian News talked about Nevis as “the world’s most secretive offshore haven”.
+The companies registered on the island can keep the information of the company’s owners or members confidential.
 Moreover, the company can also use nominee directors or shareholders.

 High protection of assets.
 Thanks to the concealment of the company’s owners, the assets are usually protected from creditors.
 Business operators of Nevis LLCs, for example, enjoy the most advantage of this feature.